zoome0215/predictBO/README.md

 This will generate a csv files with all the USD/JPY data in an interval of 1 second (note that the linear extrapolation is taken for missing data points).

+## Making AI

+run
+`make-AI-skl.py` this will create a base AI then run
+`prob_clas.py` this takes a probability distribution of the base AI and make further predictions. then run
+`backtest.py` to conduct backtesting.

 Enjoy.